telefonicaid/iot-activation/docs/RaspberryPi_StarterKit.md

 ```
 wget https://jsonplaceholder.typicode.com/todos/1
 ````

-check the new file with
+to check the downloaded file you can use the cat command

 ```
 cat 1
 ```

 Now you should be able to read something close to this **json** example

 ```json